light-and-motion/data_processing/README.md

 - Improve algorithm for adjusting column widths.
 - Look into creating a Time class.

 For most columns in the configuration file, it does not matter whether user bases the settings off of the CSV or Excel file.
 There are two exceptions: **Range** and **Start Row**. **Range** is based off of the Excel file, and **Start Row** is based off of the CSV file.
-The logic in future versions should resolve the discrepancy between **Range** and **Start Row** by dividing the interface into two, separate components that do not immediately follow one another:
+The logic in future versions should resolve the discrepancy between **Range** and **Start Row** by dividing the interface into two, separate components that do not execute altogether in a single run.

+Components:
 1. Process the CSV file into an Excel file
 2. Use the Excel file to configure the settings and produce an Excel, JPEG, and/or PDF of the processed results.